owncloud-archive/documentation/developer_manual/app/custom-storage-backend.rst

   }

-Registering a mount provider should be done from an app's ``appinfo/app.php``, note that any mount provider registered after the filesystem is setup for a user will not be called for that user again.
+Registering a mount provider should be done from an app's ``appinfo/app.php``.
+Note that any mount provider registered after the filesystem is setup for a user will not be called again for that user.

 .. code-block:: php